A Jedi's Fight - A Star Wars Fan Fiction Story

 "... and that will give the Sith, with their knowledge of the Dark Side the opportunity, to rise again," Liane concluded.

 'Precisely, my daughter.
-Do you see that a galaxy lead only through the Good Side of the Force will not necessarily be a peaceful and prosperous place to live.
+Do you see that a galaxy only lead through the Good Side of the Force will not necessarily be a peaceful and prosperous place to live.
 All lifeforms have to deal with misfortune, disasters, losses, catastrophes, otherwise they won't learn to appreciate the good things of the Living Force.
 Moments of disaster will prevent the leaders to become arrogant, supercilious, overconfident, greedy for power, and many more vices.
 Good and evil, Liane belong to everyone's life.
 The Good Side and the Dark Side are part of the same Force, that's the Unifying Force or Cosmic Force which binds everything in the galaxy together, good and bad.
 Those two sides of the Force must be an equilibrium, neither of one may dominate.
 In that respect, master Oden-Urr was right, but never think that only the Good Side will bring happiness and prosperity.
 The downfall of the Jedi was partly their own fault, because they refused to see what was really going on in the Old Republic.
 They thought they knew everything because they saw themselves as the ultimate guardians of peace and justice with their knowledge of the Force.
 That discontent and injustice were ruining the Republic from within never occured to them until it was too late, and Darth Sidious had taken control.
 The hypocrisy of senator Palpatine and his bootlickers and the hubris of the Jedi gave rise to Empire and its reign of darkness and evil.
 I took part of that evil reign, for I too misinterpreted Darth Sidious' evil intentions.
 My unlimited confidence in him became my undoing and sealed my fate.'

 Liane was silent for a long time.
 The apparition of Anakin Skywalker watched his foster-daughter patiently, leaving her time to absorb his words.
 Finally Liane looked up, a vague smile appeared around her lips.